Advancing Metallic Surface Defect Detection via Anomaly-Guided Pretraining on a Large Industrial Dataset: Experiments

 \subsubsection{Evaluation Metrics}

-Common object detection metrics, including mAP@0.5 and mAP@0.5:0.95, were utilized for defect detection evaluation.
-For anomaly detection, the Area Under the Receiver Operating Characteristic (AUROC) metric of image and pixel levels were employed as standard criterions.
+Common object detection metrics, including mAP@0.5 (denoted as mAP@.5 in tables) and mAP@0.5:0.95 (denoted as mAP@.5:95), were utilized for defect detection evaluation.
+For anomaly detection, the Area Under the Receiver Operating Characteristic (AUROC) metric of image and pixel levels were employed as standard criteria.